 Striking a Balance

 The UK safeguards are currently contained in section 19 of the Data Protection Act 2018.
 Under the data protection law individuals may have the right to have personal data erased.
 The right is not absolute and does not apply under the archiving principle.
-However we take the rights of individuals listed with hunt data seriously and have the built in the ability for safeguards to protect rights of the subject who can demonstrate that holding their data during their period of office is ‘likely to cause substantial damage or substantial distress to a data subject’
+However, we take the rights of individuals listed with hunt data seriously and have built in the ability for safeguards to protect rights of the subject who can demonstrate that holding their data during their period of office is ‘likely to cause substantial damage or substantial distress to a data subject’